Can Goats Eat Poison Oak

 • Natural fertilization: Goats have unique digestive systems that break down the components of poison oak.
 As they graze on the plant, their digestion process helps break down the toxins, allowing them to excrete nutrient-rich manure.
 This natural fertilization can improve soil health and promote the growth of beneficial plants.

-Read More Can Goats Eat Magnolia Leaves
+Read More Can Goats Eat Broccoli

 Risks Involved In Goats Eating Poison Oak